A Fast Algorithm Finding the Shortest Reset Words: Introduction

 On the other hand, there are several theoretical and experimental results showing that most synchronizing automata have relatively short reset words and those slowly synchronizing (with the shortest reset words of quadratic length) are rather exceptional \cite{AGV2010}.
-An old result of Higgins \cite{Hi1988} on products in transformation semigroups shows that a random automaton with an alphabet of size larger than $2n$ has, with high probability, a reset word of length $\leq 2n$.
-More recently, it was proved that a random automaton with $n$ states over an alphabet with $n^{0.5+\epsilon}$, with high probability, is synchronizing and satisfies the \v{C}ern\'{y} conjecture \cite{SZ2010}.
-In computing reset words, either exponential algorithms finding the shortest reset words \cite{ST2011,Tr2006,KRW} or polynomial heuristics finding relatively short reset words \cite{GH2011,Ro2005,Ro2009,Ro2009m,Tr2006} are widely used.
-The standard approach is the breadth-first-search method which starts from the set of all states of the given automaton and forms images applying letter transformations until a singleton is reached.
-Another approach is the semigroup algorithm which generates all transitions for increasing words lengths until the synchronizing one is found \cite{Tr2006}.
+An old result by Higgins \cite{Hi1988} on products in transformation semigroups shows that a random automaton with an alphabet of size larger than $2n$ has, with high probability, a reset word of length $\leq 2n$.
+More recently, it was proved that, for every $\epsilon > 0$, a random automaton with $n$ states over an alphabet of size $n^{0.5+\epsilon}$, with high probability, is synchronizing and satisfies the \v{C}ern\'{y} conjecture \cite{SZ2010}.
+In computing reset words, either exponential algorithms finding the shortest reset words \cite{ST2011,Tr2006,KRW2012} or polynomial heuristics finding relatively short reset words \cite{GH2011,KRW2012,Ro2005,Ro2009,Tr2006} are widely used.
+The standard approach is to construct the power automaton and to compute the shortest path from the whole set state to a singleton \cite{Sa2005,Tr2006,KRW2012,Vo2008}.
+Most naturally, the breadth-first-search method is used which starts from the set of all states of the given automaton and forms images applying letter transformations until a singleton is reached.
 Based on these ideas computation packages have been created (TESTAS \cite{Tr2003} and recently developed COMPAS \cite{CR2011}).
 In \cite{Ro2009}, Roman uses a genetic algorithm to find a reset word of randomly generated automata and thus obtains upper bounds on the length of the shortest reset word.